-(c) "Moonlighting"
+3. "Moonlighting"

 Employee may pursue a variety of endeavors for financial profit that are not directly related to the person's field or discipline.
 These efforts are part of the faculty member's private life and do not come under Institute regulation for this consulting policy.
-Such endeavors may be pursued only after the primary commitment to Georgia Tech has been fulfilled and prior approval from a responsible representative of the Institute.
+Such endeavors may be pursued only after the primary commitment to the Institute has been fulfilled and upon prior approval from a Responsible Unit Official of the Institute.